claudiocaponera/datascience/Reproducible_Research/PA2_storm_data_analysis.md

 ##Results

-###1.Across the U.S., which types of events are most harmful with respect to population health?
+###1.Which types of events are most harmful with respect to population health?

 ```r